xmtp/XIPs/XIPs/xip-0-purpose-process.md

 Engaging with the XMTP community first will help determine the originality of an idea, and will help to avoid wasting time on something that may be rejected based on prior research.

-**It's recommended to create a new topic in the [XIPs discussion forum](https://github.com/orgs/xmtp/discussions/categories/xips) to do this.**
+**It's recommended to create a new topic in the [XIP Ideas forum](https://github.com/orgs/xmtp/discussions/categories/xip-ideas) to do this.**

 ### Shepherding an XIP